The 2023-24 Young Artist Award Recipients

 The Young Artist Award Program was established to enhance professional training for career-oriented singers.
 Recipients receive an annual stipend of $2,500 payable over ten months and are provided with experiences to strengthen their development as soloists and professional choral singers.

-– have completed a minimum of three years of undergraduate study in music
+– Have completed a minimum of three years of undergraduate study in music

-– are pursuing a professional vocal career
+– Be pursuing music at a professional level

 Award Benefits and Details